matzewolf/dotfiles/README.md

 A repository for my dotfiles.

 Obviously, this is work in progress and still very raw.
-Improvement are hopefully coming soon. :)
+Improvements are hopefully coming soon. :)